Spin-Orbit Driven Topological Phases in Kagome Materials: Results and discussion

 where $\lambda$ determines the strength of the SOC and $\eta$ remains a constant that is material-dependent.
 By varying the parameter $\lambda$ in Eq.~\eqref{eq:seven} while holding $\eta$ constant, a series of topological phase transitions can be realized within the model, as illustrated in Fig.~\ref{fig:bands}.

-Figure~\ref{fig:bands} illustrates that as the parameter $\lambda$ increases from zero, the system undergoes a series of topological phase transitions, marked by the repeated opening and closing of the band gap.
+Fig.~\ref{fig:bands} illustrates that as the parameter $\lambda$ increases from zero, the system undergoes a series of topological phase transitions, marked by the repeated opening and closing of the band gap.
 The system transitions from a nodal-ring semimetal (NRSM) to a strong topological insulator (sTI), eventually reaching a critical point where the band gap closes completely.
 Two of the critical points are distributed on the intersections of $k_z$=0 and $k_x$=0($k_y > 0$), with eigenvalues of $E(k_x=k_z=0)=\pm \sqrt{(M_{0}+M_{1}k_y^{2})^{2}+k_y^{2}(S_{1}\pm S_{2}k_{y})^{2}}$, i.e., the gapless critical state emerges under the condition $S_{2}=\pm S_{1} \sqrt{-M_{1}/M_{0}}$.
 Ultimately, the system transforms into a Weyl semimetal (WSM), with Weyl points symmetrically distributed relative to the $M_{001}$ plane.

-Based on the analysis in Figure~\ref{fig:bands}, which shows that band gap closing and reopening occur specifically in the $k_z = 0$ plane in conjunction with topological phase transitions, we further explore this behavior in Figure~\ref{fig:Gap}a.
+Based on the analysis in Fig.~\ref{fig:bands}, which shows that band gap closing and reopening occur specifically in the $k_z = 0$ plane in conjunction with topological phase transitions, we further explore this behavior in Fig.~\ref{fig:Gap}a.
 This figure presents the topological phase diagram obtained from Eq.~\eqref{eq:six}, illustrating the relationship between the SOC strength $\lambda$ and the energy gap at the $k_z = 0$ plane (denoted as ``Gap ($k_z$=0)'').

-As shown in Figure~\ref{fig:Gap}a, the system evolves with increasing $\lambda$: beginning as a nodal-ring semimetal (NRSM, red dot), it transitions into a strong topological insulator (sTI), passes through a gapless critical point near $\lambda = \sqrt{M_0 / M_1} / \eta$, and finally enters a Weyl semimetal (WSM) phase upon further increase of $\lambda$, where the gap reopens.
+As shown in Fig.~\ref{fig:Gap}a, the system evolves with increasing $\lambda$: beginning as a nodal-ring semimetal (NRSM, red dot), it transitions into a strong topological insulator (sTI), passes through a gapless critical point near $\lambda = \sqrt{M_0 / M_1} / \eta$, and finally enters a Weyl semimetal (WSM) phase upon further increase of $\lambda$, where the gap reopens.

-In Figure~\ref{fig:Gap}b, where $S_1$ and $S_2$ are treated as independent parameters, the phase diagram reveals critical transitions along the boundaries $S_2 = \pm S_1 \sqrt{-M_1 / M_0}$, consistent with earlier discussion.
+In Fig.~\ref{fig:Gap}b, where $S_1$ and $S_2$ are treated as independent parameters, the phase diagram reveals critical transitions along the boundaries $S_2 = \pm S_1 \sqrt{-M_1 / M_0}$, consistent with earlier discussion.
 Here, $M_1$ controls the effective mass perpendicular to the $k_z$-direction.
 In IAMX materials, $M_1$ is typically smaller than $M_2$ due to stronger intralayer hopping—a consequence of short lattice constants and pronounced electronegativity differences—resulting in a highly anisotropic band structure.